http4ts/http4ts/website/docs/welcome/symmetry.md

 Contents:
 * Connecting different applications together

 Http handlers in http4ts are symmetric.
 Meaning that http client follows the same type definition as http server does.
-In other words, an http client is just a function that accepts an `HttpRequest` and returns an `HttpResponse`:
+In other words, an http client (just like http server) is a function that accepts an `HttpRequest` and returns an `HttpResponse`:

 ```ts
 type HttpHandler = (req: HttpRequest) => HttpResponse | Promise<HttpResponse>;